ohdns/sysctl_and_thp_test/README.md

 # Sysctl and THP Test
 Test setting Transparent Huge Pages to madvise and correctly set kernel memory settings so we don't need swap.

+# Usage

+Prior to running this script, run your applications through memory, CPU and disk performance tests at least a dozen times and note the results in your copy book.

+Save this script, chmod 755 and execute it with no arguments or "test" to test settings.

+Re-run the same tests at least a dozen times and note the results in your copy book.

+Determine if the performance and stability of your system improved.

+If the performance and stability improved, then either implement the settings in your configuration management and / or orchestration system, or run the script again with the argument "perm".

 ___

 # Notational Conventions